kdhenderson/applied_stat_ml_case_studies/README.md

 - After downloading, place the files (e.g., `all_train.csv.gz`, `all_test.csv.gz`) in the `case_study_06_neuralNetworks_pytorch_hepmass/data/` directory.

 *For more information about the dataset, see the [HEPMASS dataset page](https://archive.ics.uci.edu/dataset/347/hepmass).*

+**Case Study 7 Dataset**

+- The dataset used in case study 7 (`final_project.csv`) exceeds GitHub's file size limit (136 MB).
+- This dataset contains unnamed features for a binary classification task.
+- If you need access to this dataset for research or educational purposes, please [open an issue](https://github.com/kdhenderson/applied_stat_ml_case_studies/issues/new) in this repository with your request.
+- Please include your intended use case and affiliation in your request.

 ## Setup Instructions